t3-oss/create-t3-app/cli/template/base/README.md

          - "3000:3000"
        image: t3-app
        environment:
-         # If you are running your database on localhost in dev, replace `localhost` with `host.docker.internal`
+         # If you are running your database on localhost in dev, replace `localhost` with `host.docker.internal` in the database url
          - DATABASE_URL=database_url_goes_here
    ```